manusa/yakd/README.md

 ### Minikube

-If you want just to check-out the final project the easiest way is to deploy the [released snapshot](https://hub.docker.com/r/marcnuri/yakc-kubernetes-dashboard) into Minikube (or any other k8s cluster - needs access to node):
+If you just want to try out the final project the easiest way is to deploy the [released snapshot](https://hub.docker.com/r/marcnuri/yakc-kubernetes-dashboard) into Minikube (or any other k8s cluster - needs access to node):